QubesOS/qubes-doc/DisposableVms.md

 [user@vault ~]$ qvm-run '$dispvm' xterm
 {% endhighlight %}

 Note the above command is issued in an AppVM, not in Dom0.
 The created Disposable VM can be normally accessed via other tools, such as e.g. `qvm-copy-to-vm`, using its 'dispX' name, as shown by the Qubes Manager or `qvm-ls` tools.
-The created Disposable VM will inherit firewall settings of the ancestor VM, which is useful in some cases (e.g. when the original AppVM had networking cut off).

-Using a non-default template as a basis for Disposable VM
+Customizing Disposable VMs
 ---------------------------------------------------------

-In some situations it might be beneficial to use a non-default template as a basis for Disposable VM.
-One example is to use a less-trusted template with some less trusted, 3rd party, often unsigned, applications installed, such as e.g. 3rd part printer drivers.

-In order to regenerate Disposable VM "snapshot" (called 'savefile' on Qubes) one can conveniently use the following command in Dom0:

-{% highlight trac-wiki %}
-[joanna@dom0 ~]$ qvm-create-default-dvm <custom-template-name>
-{% endhighlight %}

-This would create a new Disposable VM savefile based on the custom template.
-Now, whenever one opens a file (from any AppVM) in a Disposable VM, a Disposable VM based on this template will be used.

-One can easily verify if the new Disposable VM template is indeed based on a custom template (in the example below the template called "f17-yellow" was used as a basis for the Disposable VM):

-{% highlight trac-wiki %}
-[joanna@dom0 ~]$ ll /var/lib/qubes/dvmdata/
-total 0
-lrwxrwxrwx 1 joanna joanna 45 Mar 11 13:59 default_dvm.conf -> /var/lib/qubes/appvms/f17-yellow-dvm/dvm.conf
-lrwxrwxrwx 1 joanna joanna 49 Mar 11 13:59 default_savefile -> /var/lib/qubes/appvms/f17-yellow-dvm/dvm-savefile
-lrwxrwxrwx 1 joanna joanna 47 Mar 11 13:59 savefile_root -> /var/lib/qubes/vm-templates/f17-yellow/root.img
-{% endhighlight %}
+You can change the template used to generate the Disposable VM, and change settings used in the Disposable VM savefile.
+These changes will be reflected in every new Disposable VM.
+Full instructions are [here] (doc/UserDoc/DispVMCustomization/)

 Disposable VMs and Local Forensics
 ----------------------------------